How to Heal Quad Pain, Calf Pain, and Heavy Legs

 You can avoid pain and achiness in many ways.

 - Lose weight if you need to.
-Obesity can head to varicose veins, diabetes and can build up the fatty deposition in the arteries, blocking blood flow.
+Obesity can lead to varicose veins, diabetes and can build up the fatty deposition in the arteries, blocking blood flow.

 - Avoid smoking.
 It is a risk factor for various conditions that result in heavy legs.